Textiles

 Recycled polyester

 We regularly look into new sustainable fibre alternatives and recycled materials.
-To increase the share of sustainable materials, we work with partners like REPREVE®, a high quality recycled polyester made of PET bottles.
+To increase the share of sustainable materials, we work with brands like REPREVE®, a high quality recycled polyester made of PET bottles.

 Stakeholder Dialogue & Capacity Building